House of Representatives (Indonesia, 1971–1977)

-The House of Representatives of the Republic of Indonesia for the period 1971–1977 (abbreviated as DPR-RI 1971–1977) was resulting from the 1971 Indonesian legislative election.
+The House of Representatives of the Republic of Indonesia for the period 1971–1977 (abbreviated as DPR-RI 1971–1977) resulted from the 1971 Indonesian legislative election.
 Members of the House of Representatives were sworn in on 28 October 1971, consisting of 460 members, representing 10 different parties.
-This was until the merging of the parties in 1973, resulting on only 3 parties being represented.
+This was until the merging of the parties in 1973, resulting in only 3 parties being represented.